choltz95/MTGP-NN/README.md

 # MTGP-NN
 Early sepsis detection via multitask gaussian process cnn-rnn

 We follow the general framework of [1] with several extensions.
-A Multitask Gaussian Process [2] is employed to normalize the time-scale of irregularly sampled clinical data (vital signs).
+A Multitask Gaussian Process [2] is applied to normalize the time-scale of irregularly sampled clinical data (vital signs).
 Any prediction algorithm can be employed on top of this framework, but we process this data with a cnn-based encoder and perform temporal classification with a GRU-LSTM augmented with auxilliary features (patient demographics & coursened lab data statistics).
 Multitask learning is induced via prediction of hospital stay duration, etc. An implementation of gradnorm [3] is included to learn task-loss weights and the whole framework is optimized end-to-end with backprop.

 GPytorch [3] is used for MTGP interpolation & Pytorch [4] is used for the neural network.